ethereum-magicians/berlin-council-2019/POINTME.md

 ## Coordination / Volunteering

 Anett is this Council's coordinator.
-If you want to help with Council coordination, send a message to Anett - she will send you invite :)
+If you want to help with Council coordination, send a message to Anett - she will send you invite link to Council organisers group chat or contact her if you want to help / need help.
+She's happy to answer.

 [Anett's Telegram](https://t.me/anettrolikova)

 We created Template for Ring Meeting Notes - please copy this and use it for taking notes